harikt/aurav2book/manuscript/session.md

 ## Saving, Clearing, and Destroying Sessions

-> N.b.: These methods apply to all session data and flashes across all segments.
+I> These methods apply to all session data and flashes across all segments.

 To save the session data and end its use during the current request, call the `commit()` method on the _Session_ manager: